- What is Soberlink?

-The Sober Sky Web Portal allows Clients customizable options for a unique testing schedule.
 A “Scheduled” test is accompanied by a variable Test Window.
 A Scheduled Test can be submitted anytime within the selected Test Window – starting 15 minutes before the test time and ending after the selected variable testing time.
 Test Windows can be customized for 1-hour, 2-hour, 3-hour, or 4-hour durations.

 For long-term use of the system, the suggested testing window is 2 hours.
 Once a Test Window is selected, it will apply to all scheduled tests for that particular Client.
 However, the Client can send a test at any time.
 If a test is submitted that was not scheduled through the web portal, it will be labeled as an “Unscheduled” test.

-If the Client tests positive, or does not submit a test within the Test Window, a separate feature called “Alerts” will notify previously specified Contacts with automated email and/or text message notifications.
+If the Client tests positive or does not submit a test within the Test Window, a separate feature called “Alerts” will notify previously specified Contacts with automated email and/or text message notifications.